Discover Flowertime 2017

 Flowertime transforms Brussels' Town Hall and Grand-Place into a floral dream.
 And this year's theme should put you in the best of moods right away: flowers and fruits.
 It smells like Summer already!
 For five days, you will be able to stroll through dozens of colorful and fruity creations from Belgium's finest florists.

 Also not to be missed this year are the Flowernights.
 During these special late-night openings, you can enjoy exclusive tastings by Belgian Mastercook Claude Pohlig and festive activities in the spirit of the event.
-Tickets will be available as from 11 May 2017.

 Every other summer, in alternation with the Flower Carpet of the Grand-Place, the Town Hall of Brussels receives Flowertime.
 So from now on, flower lovers have a floral rendezvous each year!